 Legend of the Cave:

 The first human to discover this cave wasRaja Ritupurnawho was a king in Surya Dynasty who was ruling Ayodhya during the Treta Yuga.
 The story starts with Ritupurna and King Nala.
 It is said that once, King Nala was defeated by his wife, QueenDamayanti.In order to escape his wife’s prisonNalarequestedRitupurnato hide him.
 Ritupurna took him to the forests of the Himalayas and asked him to stay there.
 While going back home he was fascinated by a deer which ran into woods and went after it.
 He could not find it and took rest under a tree.
 He had a dream where the deer was asking Ritupurna not to chase him.
 His sleep broke and as he woke up and went to a cave where a guard was standing.
 After enquiring about the cave he was allowed to go inside.
 Right at the entrance, Ritupurna met Sheshnag who agreed to take him through the cave.
 It carried him on its hood.
 He saw the marvels of Gods taking place inside.
+Online Casinos Not on Gamstop UK, list of casinos not on gamstop in UK.
 He all the 33-Koti (33 type not crore) gods and goddesses including Lord Shiva himself.
 It is said that after his visit, the cave was closed for ages with a slight prediction in theSkandpuranathat it will be reopened again in Kaliyuga.
 Shankarcharya in Kalyug, during his visit to Himalayas re-discovered this cave.
 Since then regular worship and offering are being done at this place.

 According to belief King Rituparna of the Sun dynasty (Surya Vansha) discovered the cave in ‘Treta yug’.
 It has been described in the ‘MANAS KHAND’ of ‘SKAND PURAN’.
 Adi Shankaracharya visited this cave in 1191 AD.
 That was the beginning of the modern pilgrimage history, atPatal Bhuvaneshwar.
 The journey inside the cave has to be carried in feeble lights, holding protective iron chains.
 The Stone formations of Sheshnag can be seen, holding earth, heaven the world beneath.
 ‘Havan’ (fire sacrifice) is performed in a dimly lit, solemn atmosphere, under the spell of holy chants.
 You’ll also be impressed by theto visit these parts form the celestial heights of His abode in Kailash.
 The cave, it is believed, is connected by an underground route toMount Kailash. it’s believed that Pandavas, the ‘Mahabharat’ heroes proceeded towards their last journey in the Himalayas after meditating here, in front of Lord Shiva.This hidden pilgrimage situated at 1,350 mts above sea level is mainly dedicated to Lord Shiva.Almost every god that you would have heard of resides in this mystifying cave.
 It is also believed that you can worship at Patal Bhuvaneshwar is equivalent to worshipping atChar Dham of Uttarakhand.
 The priest family, the Bhandaris are performing religious rites at Patal Bhuvaneshwar since the time of the Adi Shankaracharya.
 More than 20 generations in the line.
 They are a treasure house of legends, lore, anecdotes and information about this holy place.
 It is also believed that this cave is internally connected to the four abodes /seats (Char Dham).